elipettingale/laravel-progress-command/README.md

 # Laravel Progress Command

-A simple command which outputs progress to the console.
+A simple command which outputs progress bars to the console.

-Will output two progress bars (passed and failed) which will be updated depending on the boolean return value of the fireItem() function.
+Will output various progress bars which will be updated depending on the key returned by the the fireItem() function.

 ## Example
     class TestCommand extends ProgressCommand implements HasInfoBar